Calvin-LL/webpack-image-resize-loader/README.md

 ## Usage

-Note: if you only want to shrink some but not all images, check out [webpack-query-loader](https://github.com/Calvin-LL/webpack-query-loader) or use webpack's `resourceQuery`.
+Note: if you only want to shrink some but not all images, check out [webpack-query-loader](https://github.com/Calvin-LL/webpack-query-loader) or use webpack's `resourceQuery` (like the examples in [webpack-image-placeholder-loader](https://github.com/Calvin-LL/webpack-image-placeholder-loader)).
 If you want to use `srcset`, check out [webpack-image-srcset-loader](https://github.com/Calvin-LL/webpack-image-srcset-loader)

 #### webpack.config.js